 - Both have high earning potentials

 - Both are easy to start working on immediately

-- Both businesses can be started for a relatively low price
+- Both businesses can be started at a relatively low price

 Let’s look at the pros and cons of both starting a dropshipping and affiliate marketing business.

-Dropshipping allows you to have high margins – When deciding between dropshipping vs affiliate marketing consider how much money you can actually make.
+When deciding between dropshipping vs affiliate marketing consider how much money you can actually make.
 The commissions in an affiliate marketing business can often be low in comparison to a dropshipping model.
-When dropshipping, you can buy a product that costs $1 and sell it for $19.99, which allows you to keep a substantial portion after marketing costs.
+When dropshipping, you can buy a product that costs $1 and sell it for $19.99, which allows you to keep a substantial portion of the profit after marketing costs have been subtracted.